-Saints Row Difficulty Settings Explained
+Saints Row: Difficulty Settings & Levels Explained

 The following guide will explain the difference between all difficulty settings in Saints Row.

 There are five preset difficulty settings in the Saints Row reboot.
-If you are pressed for time, you can choose any difficulty setting knowing that you can always change them later on.
+If you are pressed for time, you can choose any difficulty setting, knowing that you can always change them later on.
 Furthermore, every difficulty setting has individual challenge settings that you can tweak as well—more on that later.

 Hustler: This one raises the difficulty bar in the slightest manner possible.
 You will still manage to perform well even if you are still a beginner in the game.
+So yes, still a walk in the park if you like that.

 Danger Level: This increases the amount of damage you take from every source in the game.